How to enable breached password detection with FusionAuth

 We have built breached password detection into our auth management system.
 Enabling real time compromised password detection and mitigation in FusionAuth couldn’t be easier.

-Assuming you’ve activated your paid edition with a license key, navigate to the Tenant details page, and then to the “Password” tab.
+Assuming you’ve activated your paid plan with a license key, navigate to the Tenant details page, and then to the “Password” tab.
 Enable “Breached password detection settings” and then choose your options.
 If you need varied configuration for different applications, use the multi-tenant feature to create separate tenants and configure them individually.

 Enabling breached password detection.